-That said, I do have a couple of tricks I rely heavily upon: trust and music.
+That said, I do have a couple of tricks I rely heavily on: trust and music.

 When I write, I trust the words that come to me.
 This is very important for getting a story on paper.
 If I’m second-guessing every word I use, or where the story is going, my books would never have been written.
 After all, that’s why I hire an experienced, nitty-gritty, detail-oriented editor.

 Secondly, I love music and I use it to inspire my writing.
 In my first book, crime mystery Truth Runs Deep, my protagonist loved old time blues so I listened to a lot of John Hurt, Doc Hudson, Etta James, and B.B.
 King.
 When I wrote Stories from Spirit, a work of spiritual non-fiction, I listened to meditative music, particularly Indian flute.
-In my soon-to-be-released “The Desert Sands,” the first in the YA Wells Worthy adventure trilogy, I listened to Middle Eastern music since the setting for the series is in Egypt.
+In my soon-to-be-released YA adventure “The Desert Sands,” I listened to Middle Eastern music.
+It was perfect inspiration since the setting for the series is in Egypt.
 As a result, I now have a newfound love and respect for artists of that genre including Cheb Mami, Khaled, Salif Keita, Tinariwen, and Youssou N’dour.

 What is the hardest part of writing?